Form elements - Buttons

 When to use a secondary button

-Use a secondary button on pages that have more than 1 action or when users aren't noticing standard link text.
+Use a secondary button on pages that have more than 1 action or when users are not noticing standard link text.

 More about when to use and not use buttons.